Best Women's Trail Running Shoes of 2025

 Salomon Sense Ride 5

-These shoes feel comfortable right out of the box; no break-in period was required.
+For those with narrow or narrow-to-average widths, these shoes feel comfortable right out of the box; no break-in period was required.
 The cushioning in these shoes is awesome, with the Ortholite™ insole and the SenseFit™ system to cradle your foot from midfoot to heel.
-The Sense Ride shoes are among the best road to trail shoes we tested.

 The Sense Ride also has great traction.
 We’ve taken these shoes out on rocks, ice, snow, slush, and mud and have found they have great grip without the lugs feeling too aggressive.
 The Sense Ride uses a Contagrip MA outsole, Salomon’s proprietary outsole material.